Laboratory-for-Energy-Systems-Analysis/latex-beamer-template/Readme.md

 ## Description

 - Uses LaTeX's `beamer` class
-- An example output is in the file `PSI_test.pdf`; it is not (yet) perfect
+- An example output is in the file `PSI_test.pdf`
-- Currently supported format is the 4:3 aspect ratio (and not 16:9)
+- Both common aspect-ratios are supported: 4:3, and 16:9
 - I am aware that some time ago somebody else from PSI made also a template.
 The difference is that we use a lightweight package: It does not load other packages apart from the "fontspec" package from LuaTeX, which is needed because of the fonts.
 Moreover, there is no proper _inner_, _outer_ theme defined etc. It is just the default beamer theme

 ## Usage

 You need to select LuaTeX to compile to a pdf file (perhaps XeTeX would also work).
 LuaTeX is included in the standard TeX distributions (e.g. TeX Live).If you use Overleaf, you have to change the compiler [Overleaf Change Compiler](https://www.overleaf.com/learn/how-to/Changing_compiler).
 Reason: The common pdfTeX engine cannot access the system fonts Calibri and Georgia.

-1. Place the three files PSI43.sty, PSIlandscape.jpg, PSI.pdf in your folder of your presentation .tex file (or somewhere in a path where LaTeX searches for files)
+1. Place the four files `PSI43.sty`, `PSIlandscape43.jpg`, `PSIlandscape43WirSchaffenWissen.jpg` `PSI.pdf` in your folder of your presentation .tex file (or somewhere in a path where LaTeX searches for files).
+If you work with 16:9 aspect-ratio, take also the other two pictures: `PSIlandscape169.jpg`, `PSIlandscape169WirSchaffenWissen.jpg`
-2. Use `\documentclass[aspectratio=43]{beamer}`  in your .tex, in fact `43` should be the default
+2. Use `\documentclass[aspectratio=169]{beamer}`  in your .tex for 16:9, `43` should be the default
 3. Use `\usepackage{PSI43}` in your .tex, see the example file `PSI_test.tex`
-4. The _Thanks_-slide is inserted with `\PSItrailer{some text}`, where the text is put into a box
+4. The _Thanks_-slide is inserted with `\PSItrailer{title}{text}`, where the text is put into a box
 5. You can use the usual fields of beamer: `author`, `institute`, `title`, `subtitle`, `date`